Pages in the Evaluation Phase

 The most exciting place in teaching is the gap between what the teacher teaches and what the student learns.
 This is where the unpredictable transformation takes place, the transformation that means that we are human beings, creating and dividing our world, and not objects, passive and defined. - Alice Reich (1983).

 Evaluations help to measure Reich's gap by determining the value and effectiveness of a learning program.
 It uses assessment and validation tools to provide data for the evaluation.
-Assessment is the measurement of the practical results of the training in the work environment; while validation determines if the objectives of the training goal were met.
+Assessment is the measurement of the practical results of the training in the work and learning environment; while validation determines if the objectives of the training goal were met.

 Bramley and Newby (1984) identified five main purposes of evaluation:

-A literature review for the 17 year period leading up to 1986 suggested that there is a widespread under-evaluation of training programs, and that what is being done is of uneven quality (Foxon, 1989).
 However, with today's economy and organizations looking to cut programs that do not work, this lackadaisical attitude towards training evaluation is changing, not necessarily towards ROI (Return on Investment), but rather towards ensuring that training supports the stakeholders' needs.
-This is primarily because stakeholders for the most part do not view training as a profit center but rather as a strategic partner who supports their goals.
+This is primarily because stakeholders for the most part do not view training as a profit center, but rather as a strategic partner who supports their goals.

 Backwards Planning

-Throughout this ISD guide, we have been using the ADDIE Backwards Planning Model to ensure the learning platform is designed in a manner that achieves the specified business Need or Objective:
+Throughout this ISD guide, we have been using the ADDIE Backwards Planning Model to ensure the learning platform is designed in a manner that achieves the specified Business Need or Objective:

 Backwards Planning Model